vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_Workflow/vtctldclient_Workflow_update.md

 ### Options

 ```
   -c, --cells strings              New Cell(s) or CellAlias(es) (comma-separated) to replicate from.
+      --config-overrides strings   Specify one or more VReplication config flags to override as a comma-separated list of key=value pairs.
   -h, --help                       help for update
       --on-ddl string              New instruction on what to do when DDL is encountered in the VReplication stream.
 Possible values are IGNORE, STOP, EXEC, and EXEC_IGNORE.
       --shards strings             (Optional) Specifies a comma-separated list of shards to operate on.
   -t, --tablet-types strings       New source tablet types to replicate from (e.g. PRIMARY,REPLICA,RDONLY).
       --tablet-types-in-order      When performing source tablet selection, look for candidates in the type order as they are listed in the tablet-types flag. (default true)
   -w, --workflow string            The workflow you want to update.
 ```

 ### Options inherited from parent commands